Skip to main content

 3. Privacy

-Unlike wills, which become public during the probate process, revocable trusts are private documents.
+Unlike wills, which become public during probate, revocable trusts remain private.

 4. Incapacity Planning